 Want to join HackSoc?
 A good place to start is joining the chat!

-We have an IRC channel, connected to Slack.
+We have an IRC channel, connected to our Discord's #general channel.
 You can join the chat using Libera Chat's webchat (#hacksoc on irc.libera.chat).

-Our chat system of choice is Slack.
-It's easy to use, fully-featured and modern.
-However, we've kept the option of using IRC by connecting our Slack channel to our IRC channel, and we have a Discord server set up in a similar way.
-Note that, whilst a couple of channels are bridged between Discord, IRC, and Slack, there are plenty that aren't, and you'll miss out on most of the conversation if you're not on Slack.
+Our chat system of choice is Discord.
+However, we've kept the option of using our legacy platforms of Slack and IRC.
+Note that, whilst a few channels are bridged between Discord, IRC, and Slack, there are plenty that aren't, and you'll miss out on most of the conversation if you're not on Discord.

 IRC, or Internet Relay Chat, is a protocol with a long and glorious history stretching back into the mists of time.
 It's a pretty simple system for online chatrooms, and you don't even need a special program to connect to it, although they do exist.